deepbiolab/nano-abnovo/README.md

 # **Nano-AbNovo: Constrained Preference Optimization for Antibody Design**

-**Nano-AbNovo** is a lightweight framework for reproducing the core concepts from the paper *"AbNovo: Constrained Preference Optimization for Multi-objective Antibody Design"*.
+**Nano-AbNovo** is a lightweight and educational version for reproducing the core concepts from the paper *"AbNovo: Constrained Preference Optimization for Multi-objective Antibody Design"*.
 This project implements a diffusion-based model for antibody design, combined with constrained preference optimization (CPO) to meet multi-objective biophysical property requirements.

 ## **Features**